 Red Hat System Administration I (RH124)

-Part 1 of the core system administration tasks needed for Red Hat Enterprise Linux
+The first of two courses covering the core system administration tasks needed to manage Red Hat Enterprise Linux servers

 Course content summary: